Bbiswabasu/EC69211/Experiment1/README.md

 ## manipulate_channel(filename,remove_color)
 - Takes the the name of the .bmp file to be read with the filename parameter
 - Takes the remove_color paramter of the color that will be masked in the RGB channel
-- remove_color - 'r' = R , 'g' = G , 'b' = B
+- remove_color - 'r' = Red , 'g' = Green , 'b' = Blue

 ## bytes_to_int(b)
-- Converts the given binary number to integer number
+- Converts the given bytearray to integer

 ## int_to_bytes
-- Converts the given integer number to a binary number
+- Converts the given integer to bytearray